This allows your Silverstripe site to be in OAuth 2.0 provider.

 $member = IanSimpson\OAuth2\OauthServerController::getMember($this);

-it will return a Member object if the Authorization header is correct, or false if there's an error.
+it will return a Member object if the Authorization header is correct, or null if there's an error.
 Simple!